Leadership Presence

 The programme can be delivered as a standalone intervention or integrated into a wider leadership development initiative.

-- This programme works at the level of behavioural activation.
+Many leadership development programmes focus on communication techniques to improve collaboration.
+That’s useful – but insufficient when pressure rises.
+This programme works at the level of behavioural activation.
 It helps leaders to recognise when stress is narrowing their responses, to interrupt reactive patterns, and to return to clarity, curiosity and constructive challenge.
+The result is not abstract insight – but measurable shifts in how leaders behave in real conversations.

 Strengthening Leadership Presence Under Pressure